kv34dev/milapsychology.com/README.md

 # MilaPsycology.com

-This is a simple website for a psychologist, designed to showcase services, provide contact information, and allow users to easily book consultations.
+This is a website for a psychologist, designed to showcase services, provide contact information, and allow users to easily book consultations.
 The design is clean, light, and pastel-colored, creating a calming atmosphere.
 The website includes sections for the psychologist’s bio, services, testimonials, contact information, and a photo gallery.

 ## Features